StackVista/stackstate-docs/configure/health/health-synchronization.md

 ## Set up health synchronization
 The StackState receiver API will automatically receive and process all incoming health data.
 No additional configuration is required in StackState to enable this, however, the health data received should match the expected JSON format.
-For details, see [send health data over HTTP](/configure/health/send-health-data.md).
+For details on how to ingest through the api, see [send health data over HTTP](/configure/health/send-health-data.md), for ingesting using the agent, see [how to develop agent checks](/develop/developer-guides/agent_check/how_to_develop_agent_checks.md).

 ## Health synchronization pipeline